deltacodepl/retryjoin.pl/data/blog/aws-flagsmith-ecs.md

 images: []
 ---

-Currently I need to rebuild some small online webshop with candles, I will be using beloved Python based saleor engine for this project.
+Recently I need to rebuild some small online webshop with candles, I will be using Python based saleor engine for this project.
 Lets build infrastructure for this deployment using AWS cloud and their EKS platform.

 First we try to build generic cluster for django application.